-SECTION 26.
+SECTION 27.
 TERMINATION STATEMENT.

-- (a) A secured party indicated in the files of the office as having a security interest in a vehicle shall deliver to the office and, upon the debtor's request, to the debtor, a signed termination statement if: - (1) there is no obligation secured by the vehicle subject to the security interest and no commitment to make an advance, incur an obligation, or otherwise give value
+(a) A secured party indicated in the files of the office as having a security interest

+1 in a vehicle shall deliver to the office and, upon the debtor's request, to the debtor, a signed 2 termination statement if:

-1 secured by the vehicle; or 2 (2) the debtor did not authorize the filing of the security interest statement.
-3 (b) A secured party indicated in the files of the office shall deliver the signed 4 termination statement to the debtor or the office upon the earlier of: 5 (1) [20] days after there is no obligation secured by the vehicle subject to 6 the security interest statement and no commitment to make an advance, incur an obligation, or 7 otherwise give value secured by the vehicle; or 8 (2) [10] days after the secured party receives a signed demand from an 9 owner and there is no obligation secured by the vehicle subject to the security interest and no 10 commitment to make an advance, incur an obligation, or otherwise give value secured by the 11 vehicle.
-12 (c) If a written certificate of title has been created and delivered to the secured 13 party and a termination statement is required under subsection (a), the secured party shall deliver 14 the written certificate of title to the debtor or the office with the termination statement, within the 15 time provided in subsection (b).
-If the written certificate is lost, stolen, mutilated, or destroyed or 16 is otherwise unavailable or illegible, the secured party shall deliver with the termination 17 statement, within the time provided in subsection (b), an application for a replacement certificate 18 of title meeting the requirements of Section 23.
-19 (d) Upon the delivery of a termination statement to the office pursuant to this 20 section, [the security interest statement and] any notation of the security interest on the certificate 21 of title to which the termination statement relates ceases to be effective.
+- (1) there is no obligation secured by the vehicle subject to the security interest and no commitment to make an advance, incur an obligation, or otherwise give value secured by the vehicle; or - (2) the debtor did not authorize the filing of the security-interest statement. - (b) A secured party indicated in the files of the office shall deliver a signed termination statement to the debtor or the office upon the earlier of: - (1) [30] days after there is no obligation secured by the vehicle subject to the security-interest statement and no commitment to make an advance, incur an obligation, or otherwise give value secured by the vehicle; or - (2) [14] days after the secured party receives a signed demand from an owner and there is no obligation secured by the vehicle subject to the security interest and no commitment to make an advance, incur an obligation, or otherwise give value secured by the vehicle. - (c) If a written certificate of title has been created and delivered to a secured party and a termination statement is required under subsection (a), the secured party, within the time provided in subsection (b), shall deliver the written certificate of title to the debtor or the office with the termination statement.
+If the written certificate is lost, stolen, mutilated, or destroyed or is otherwise unavailable or illegible, the secured party shall deliver with the termination statement, within the time provided in subsection (b), an application for a replacement certificate of title meeting the requirements of Section 24.

+(d) Upon the delivery of a termination statement to the office pursuant to this section, the security-interest statement and any indication of the security interest on the certificate of title to which the termination statement relates ceases to be effective.
+The files of the office shall indicate the date [and time] of delivery of the termination statement to the office.